BadDownload/vistell-discord-bot-with-gpt-vision/README.md

 ## Frequently Asked Questions

+### Why name this "Vistell"?

+It's a vision bot that can tell you things, so I named it Vistell.

 ### Why did you build this bot?

 I wanted a Discord bot that leveraged OpenAI's Vision API.
 I didn't find any existing bots that supported that functionality.
 I was also curious if ChatGPT could write the code for such a bot.
 This was a fun project that provided an excuse to have ChatGPT write code, with a specific use-case for the code in mind.